 Furthermore, how filled with priceless insights is the Parable of the Sower, which is repeated three different times in the Gospel accounts, unlike some other Parables which are found once.

-Few teachings of the Lord are found more than three times, but one particular gospel truth teaching is found six times in all four Gospel accounts and is related to the believerís security (salvation).
+Few teachings of the Lord are found more than three times, but one particular gospel truth teaching is found six times in all four Gospel accounts and is related to the believer's security (salvation).
 Certainly this reiteration reflects its importance.
-It is Jesusí repeated teaching about losing oneís life (or soul).
+It is Jesus' repeated teaching about losing one's life (or soul).
 Again, such emphasis reflects glaring truth which should not be quickly passed over.
-Letís take a close look at these six Scriptures and also remember that almost all of them were spoken directly to the disciples, those who had already experienced initial salvation.
+Let's take a close look at these six Scriptures and also remember that almost all of them were spoken directly to the disciples, those who had already experienced initial salvation.
 Moreover, all six Scriptures contain first a warning and then a safeguard regarding salvation:

-Matthew 10:391.
-Whoever finds his life will lose it, and whoever loses his life for my sake will find it.
+1. Whoever finds his life will lose it, and whoever loses his life for my sake will find it.
 (Mat 10:39)The Greek word for life is always psuche in these Scriptures and translated soul once.
-The word itself means:heart (+ -ily), life, mind, soul, + us, + you.Psuche is used in other Scriptures and in various ways, such as the following ones:I am the good shepherd.
-The good shepherd lays down his life for the sheep.
-(John 10:11)Certainly, Jesus is teaching we must be willing to die physically, if necessary, for the cause of Christ in Mt.
-10:39.
-NOTE the context:
+The word itself means:

 Now my heart is troubled, and what shall I say?
 'Father, save me from this hour'?
 No, it was for this very reason I came to this hour.
 (John 12:27)

 But the Jews who refused to believe stirred up the Gentiles and poisoned their minds against the brothers.
 (Acts 14:2)